Been There, Done That

 His eyes rolled before he turned back to Buffy and his pupils spiraled outward, nearly covering all of the blue as he stated, voice commanding, “You had a little too much to drink and some asshole accosted you on your way home.
 You kneed him in the balls,” he leaned forward, mouth curving into a smirk, “Bravo, by the way,” and pulled back, gaze locking with hers once more and finished, “and then you ran that skinny ass of yours home.
 You’ll forget everything about this night except for what I just told you.”

-“Uh-huh and then after that can I join the circus?”
+“Uh-huh and after that can I join the circus?”
 Buffy reached up, caught his wrist and twisted it hard enough to crack something and she smiled at his wide-eyed look and drove her fist into his face.
 “I’m pretty decent at the trapeze.”
 She spun, kicked out at Dean as he stepped forward and caught him in the chest.
 “I’m better at juggling.”

 “How’bout shutting up?”
 Blue Eyes was suddenly in her personal space and he blocked her next three swings before he managed to knock her back and Buffy found herself with her back to the wall—again.
 “Are you any good at that?”